|

 psychiatrist John Mack, who accepts UFO abduction stories

-the belief that alien kidnappers once played doctor with
+reinforced in the belief that alien kidnappers once played

-them in hovering spacecraft, those patients must be regarded
+doctor with them in hovering spacecraft, those patients

-as classic victims of therapeutic occultism.
-Yet they tend
+must be regarded as classic victims of therapeutic occultism.

-on the whole to be only mildly dysfunctional.
-The explanation
+Yet they tend on the whole to be only mildly dysfunctional.

-is simple: these people weren't raised by the creatures
+The explanation is simple: these people weren't raised by

-who supposedly diddled them.
-In contrast, the relatively
+the creatures who supposedly diddled them.
+In contrast,

-plausible allegation that one must have been raped by one's
+the relatively plausible allegation that one must have been

-father characteristically shatters the identity of the patient
+raped by one's father characteristically shatters the identity

-who falls prey to such a staple notion in the professional
+of the patient who falls prey to such a staple notion in

 If occult concepts per se were psychologically noxious,